 The Sainsbury's School Games Mark is a Government led awards scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
 Schools in England are able to assess themselves across bronze, silver and gold levels of the Mark.

 At Witnesham, we are passionate about providing sport opportunities for our children.
-As a result, we have won the top Gold Level of the award in 2014, 2015 and 2017, only missing out on one criteria in 2016.
+As a result, we have won the top Gold Level of the award every year since 2014, except 2016 where we missed out on one criteria.
 These top awards reflect our long-term commitment to the PE provision in our school, including:

 The quantity of high-quality PE lessons our children receive each week;

 The amount of children participating in extra-curricular sporting activity each week;

 The support we provide for our talented young sports people and less active children;

 The number of competitive events we take part in each year.

 By receving the Gold award, it really does put us among the top schools in the country for the opportunities we provide in PE.
 We are very proud of this award and hope it can be used as a springboard to develop our PE teaching even more!

 For more details on the award, please click here